Neerajjv/Lecture-Summarizer/README.md

 Feel free to contribute, report issues, or suggest improvements! 🚀

 📧 Contact
-For queries, reach out via jvneeraj1000@gmail.com or create an issue on GitHub.
+For queries, reach out or create an issue on GitHub.